takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.7.0.0 (01/07/2025 update)` <br>
+  ・ Added the ability for Tools to play BGM in some rounds where the BGM is not played due to an error in specifying the BGM by the management. <br>
+  ・ The new matchmaking element of the custom game added in the last issue has been processed to make it more stable. <br>
+  ・ In the round of fighting for the glowing button, we have received a report that the minimum number of buttons is fixed and have adjusted the display to show the correct number of buttons. <br>
+  ・ Fixed a problem in the course search tool where automatic updates were not performed even though automatic updates were enabled when no searches have been performed since Tools was started. <br>
+  ・ Fixed a problem that caused a time lag before the screen closed after Save/Load was pressed in the settings screen. <br>
+  ・ Fixed an issue that could cause an error regarding language settings when starting Tools. <br>
+  ・ In the “About Tools” settings screen, an issue has been corrected in which the description text is not displayed when hovering the cursor over the image of a related link. <br>
+  ・ In the Time Attack mode, the elapsed time display was removed from the main screen, but it is now displayed again. <br>
+  ・ Settings and functions of some dedicated modes have been changed/updated. <br>

   ○ `2025.6.0.0 (02/06/2025 update)` <br>
   ・ We have incorporated a new matchmaking element for custom games.
 Due to the difficulty in understanding the algorithm, we will be working on several versions of this project.
 This time we built the base part. <br>